Jhysons/osticket-prereqs/README.md

 <img src="https://i.imgur.com/8PL3JFl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+Create an Azure VM: Set up a Windows 10 VM with 4 vCPUs.

+Log in via Remote Desktop: Use the credentials provided to log in.

-Download and Unzip Files: Get the osTicket-Installation-Files.zipand unzip it on your desktop.
+Download and Unzip Files: Download osTicket-Installation-Files.zip and unzip it on the desktop.

 Install IIS with CGI: Enable IIS and CGI in Windows.

-Install PHP Manager: From the installation files, install PHP Manager for IIS.
+Install PHP Manager and Rewrite Module: From the unzipped folder, install PHP Manager for IIS and the Rewrite Module.

-Install Rewrite Module: Install the Rewrite Module from the installation files.
-Create PHP Directory: Create a directory at C:\PHP.
-Unzip PHP: Unzip PHP 7.3.8 into the C:\PHP folder.
+Set Up PHP: Create a directory C:\PHP and unzip PHP 7.3.8 into it.
+Install VC_redist.x86.exe.
-Install VC_redist: Install the VC_redist.x86.exe from the installation files.
-Install MySQL: Install MySQL 5.5.62 and configure it
 </p>
 <br />